jsbots/AutoFish/README.md

 ## Warning :warning:

-Using bots in most of the games is prohibited, by doing so you should understand all the risk that such an act entails: banning, losing account, losing real money etc.
+Using bots in most of the games is prohibited, by doing so you should understand all the risks such an act entails: being banned, losing account, losing real money etc.

-The bot is written in JavaScript, while writting the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
+The bot is written in JavaScript, when writting the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
 It's done by [keysender](https://github.com/Krombik/keysender), so I can't guarantee anything that comes from this particular low-level domain.

 To prevent detection all the delay values were randomised: mouse clicks, key pressing, delays of casting and hooking, the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.